Advanced Glaucoma Detection and Treatment

 Glaucoma Treatment in North Canton, Canfield & Alliance, OH

 Glaucoma is the second-leading cause of blindness in the United States.
 The condition usually occurs when pressure in the eye, called intraocular pressure or IOP, is too high.
 The high pressure damages the optic nerve, thus preventing proper transmission of visual information from the eye to the brain.
 And unlike cataracts or corneal opacities, once vision is lost from glaucoma, it is not recoverable.

-At Risk: Open-angle glaucoma is the most common type of glaucoma.
+Open-angle glaucoma is the most common type.
 It affects almost 3 million Americans, afflicting men and women equally.
 But women are 2-4 times more likely than men to get a more acute and more dangerous form called closed-angle glaucoma.
 People of Asian decent are also at higher risk for closed angle or narrow angle glaucoma.
-African Americans are at the greatest risk for glaucoma, and according to the Glaucoma Research Foundation, African Americans can expect glaucoma to show up earlier and progress faster than in other ethnicities.
+African Americans are at the greatest risk, and according to the Glaucoma Research Foundation, African Americans can expect it to show up earlier and progress faster than in other ethnicities.
 And if you have a sibling who has been diagnosed with glaucoma, your risk of getting the same diagnosis increases by a factor of 10!

 Scheduling an eye exam to evaluate the intraocular pressure and the health of the optic nerve is important for each and everyone one of us, but especially important for people who have risk factors such as a family history of glaucoma, African Americans, the elderly and anyone who has a history of elevated pressure in the eye.